fasia/MUTA/README.md

 To run µUTA tool:

 - open cmd in µUTA folder
-- write mut_opt.py -i <inputfile.xml> -t <name of the template for mutation> -q <query.q>
+- write mut_opt.py -i <inputfile.xml> -t <name of the template for mutation>

 it will make two folders one for valid models and one for invalid models.

 ********************************
-example:muta-op.py -i LightContr.xml -t Interface -q query.q
+example:mut_opt.py -i LightContr.xml -t Interface

 ********************************